Avygeil/q3map2-texfix/README.md

 ## Usage

+In order to scale textures properly, some shader information has to be read from a "VFS" (Virtual File System).
+The VFS is set with the `-fs_basepath "path/to/vfs"` parameter.

-Since some shader information has to be read, make sure you use a VFS with shaders and shaderlist as the `-fs_basepath` parameter.
-Running Radiant in a new folder that contains your assets should generate the necessary files.
+You must set this parameter to a folder that contains shaders and shaderlist.
+You should be able to use the same folder as you use with Radiant.
+If you want to make a separate, clean base folder for decompiling, just start Radiant in a new folder that contains assets and it will automatically generate the files for you.

-Other than that, the command is the same.
-Example for Jedi Academy:
+**The VFS parameter must be set to the folder that contains the base folder with shaders, not the base folder itself (contrary to what the name implies)!**

 ```shell
 $ q3map2 -game ja -fs_basepath "path/to/vfs" -convert -format map "path/to/bsp"